MicrosoftDocs/PowerShell-Docs/gallery/psget/repository/bootstrapping_nuget_proivder_and_exe.md

 Only the NuGet provider is required for all other operations, including *find*, *install*, *save*, and *uninstall*.
 PowerShellGet includes logic to handle either a combined bootstrap of the NuGet provider and NuGet.exe, or bootstrap of only the NuGet provider.
 In either case, only a single prompt message should occur.
-If the machine is not connected to the Internet, an administrator must copy a trusted instance of the NuGet provider and/or the NuGet.exe file to the Provider Assemblies folder.
+If the machine is not connected to the Internet, the user or an administrator must copy a trusted instance of the NuGet provider and/or the NuGet.exe file to the disconnected machine.

 *Note - Starting with version 6, the NuGet provider is included in the installation of PowerShell.*
 *[http://github.com/powershell/powershell](http://github.com/powershell/powershell)*